wireapp/wire-server/charts/sftd/README.md

 Please see [values.yaml](./values.yaml) for an overview of parameters that can be configured.

+## Routability

+We currently require network connectivity between clients and the SFT server and between the SFT server and the restund servers.
+In other words; the SFT server needs to be directly reachable on its public IP to clients and should be able to reach the restund servers on their public IPs.

+More exotic setups _are_ possible but are currently *not* officially supported.
+Please contact us if you have different constraints.

 ## Rollout

 Kubernetes will shut down pods and start new ones when rolling out a release.
 Any calls